-Being a parent is without a doubt the most wonderful, amazing, and also the hardest, most painful thing I’ve ever experienced.
+Being a parent is undoubtedly the most wonderful, amazing, and also the most challenging thing I’ve ever experienced.
+And learning how to deal with a 3 year old?

 I’M JUST BEING HONEST.

-With each age, they become more delightful and adorable, while also becoming harder to manage.
+With each age, young children become more delightful and adorable, while also becoming harder to manage.

 They learn to walk and it’s so cute to watch them pitter-patter around… until they run away from you screaming like a wild banshee.